XBFL Rules

 Please note that:

-- Only veterans with two or more seasons of experience will have access to the Fantasy League, or new members that come highly recommended by a 5+ year veteran member.
+10f - Only veterans with two or more seasons of experience will have access to the Fantasy League, or new members that come highly recommended by a 5+ year veteran member.
 Generally speaking, new recruits will not qualify for admission to participate in XBFL Madden Fantasy Leagues.

-All membership dues for the XBFL Madden Fantasy League are non-refundable once teams are created, regardless of any circumstances.
+10k - All membership dues (if applicable) for the XBFL Madden Fantasy League are non-refundable once teams are created, regardless of any circumstances.
 All rules of fair gameplay outlined in this rule book will apply to the fantasy league.
 Fantasy gamers may be suspended for violating the rules outlined on this Web page, and will not be issued refunds.
 The fantasy league is meant to be a fun and exciting extension to the regular Fall season, and all codes of conduct and rules of this league are to be honored during the course of each season.

 Summary

-If you register to join this league, you are indicating that you have read the above and agree to comply with all the rules, guidelines, and values this league holds.
+11b If you register to join this league, you are indicating that you have read the above and agree to comply with all the rules, guidelines, and values this league holds.
 If this is true, and you are ready to face some of the highest quality competition available, then head on over to the XBFL Registration page and sign up!
 We look forward to seeing you on the field!

-© The XBFL 2002-2011, All Rights Reserved
+© The XBFL 2002-2020, All Rights Reserved